software-architects/time-cockpit-documentation/doc/ui/lists/entityview-profiles.md

 ### Profile Actions

 - **Reset view:** Allows users to reset the view of a list to its default settings.
-- **Save Ppofile:** Existing profiles can be updated to reflect changes in list settings.
+- **Save Profile:** Existing profiles can be updated to reflect changes in list settings.
 - **Save as new profile:** Users can create a new profile with customized list settings.
 - **Delete profile:** Users can delete profiles they no longer need.